 In this article, we explain why you should get a proper medical checkup as soon as possible after a motor vehicle accident, even if you don’t experience any immediate symptoms of an injury

 Imagine this scenario.
-You’re involved in an accident on your way home from work.
+You’re involved in a car accident on your way home from work.
 The accident gave you quite the scare and your car sustained a lot of damage, but it seems like you have made it through unscathed.
 Luckily, you know how to act in such situations.
 You position your car in a safe spot, get out, and make sure no one else needs immediate medical help.
 You call the police.
 Then, you document the damage and the immediate surroundings of the accident scene.
 You make sure to write down personal details of the other driver and any potential witnesses so that everything can be included in the Albuquerque police report.
 After all of that is done and you talked to the police, you know that there is one more thing you should probably do before heading home.
 You should go to the nearest ER to make sure you’re really OK.
 But apart from a little dizziness, you seem to feel just fine.
 Can you skip the visit to the hospital and just go home or should you get evaluated by a doctor anyway?

 Many people would feel tempted to ignore the need to get a medical checkup after an accident, especially if they experience no apparent injury or if the injuries they sustained seem minor.
 However, regardless of circumstances, seeking medical attention should be a priority whenever a person is involved in a car crash.
 In this article, we present 4 reasons why you should get a checkup from a doctor even if your injuries seem insignificant.